Relativistic hydrodynamics with phase transition

-Similar to the former subsection, in Fig. \ref{fig: CO-Real-Momenta-EoS-Im-Re-Omega-spin1}, we show the real and imaginary parts of the lowest modes for real $q^2= (0, 3)$ in the spin-1 sector for $B_4=0$ EoS.
-Unlike the spin-2 case, in the spin-1 we get a hydro mode for each $q^2$ which is purely imaginary.
-This is the well-known shear mode that according to the Eq. \eqref{eq:hydromode} at small momenta defines the ratio $\eta/s$.
-The magenta lines locate the lowest-lying mode or hydro mode at small momenta.
+Similar to the previous subsection, in Fig. \ref{fig: CO-Real-Momenta-EoS-Im-Re-Omega-spin1}, we show the real and imaginary parts of the lowest modes for real $q^2= (0, 3)$ in the spin-1 sector for $B_4=0$.
+Unlike the spin-2 case, in the spin-1 sector, we get a hydro mode for each $q^2$, which is purely imaginary.
+This is the well-known shear mode that according to Eq. \eqref{eq:hydromode} at small momenta defines the ratio $\eta/s$.
+The magenta lines represent the hydro mode at small momenta.
 Evolving the $q^2$ results in small modifications of the real parts, while the imaginary parts of the modes start to go through each other.
-Hydro modes come down and a non-hydro mode comes up to kiss.
-This occurs at two points of $\phi_H$.
-Similar to the spin-2 sector, there is no mixing of the modes at high and low temperatures.

-To display how this touch occurs at different real $q^2$, we show the real and imaginary parts of the lowest modes for $\phi_H = (3.779, 6, 15)$ in Fig. \ref{fig: reim-shear-co}.
-Contrary to spin-2, in spin-1 the collision can happen for positive $q^2$.
+This is due to the purely imaginary hydro modes and the collision always must occur in imaginary parts.
+Another observation is that non-hydro modes do not mix at very high or very low temperatures.

-This leads to the fact that the radius of convergence or $q^2_c \geq 0$ in this sector is shown in Figure~\ref{fig: rc-shear-co}.
-At very high or very low temperatures, it reaches the 5D-ADS values, $|q^2|_c \approx 2.224$.
-We would expect that at the transition point, the radius of convergence has decreased due to some physical arguments \cite{Stephanov:2017ghc}.
-However, it is not the case because the crossover phase transition is not a true transition and therefore the paradigm {"\it{breakdown of the hydrodynamics near the transition point"}} seems not to be true everywhere.
+The radius of convergence or $q^2_c \geq 0$ in this sector is shown in Figure~\ref{fig: rc-shear-co}.
+At very high or very low temperatures, it reaches the 5D-ADS values, $\vert q^2_c \vert \approx 2.224$.
+The $q^2_c$ increases near the transition point because the crossover phase transition is not a true transition.
+Therefore, the paradigm {"\it{breakdown of the hydrodynamics near the transition point"}} loses its validity.